River Arun: Improvements

-The lower portion of the river, from the sea to Ford, was navigable in the eleventh century at the time of the Norman conquest.
+The lower portion of the river, from the sea to Ford, was navigable in the eleventh century at the time of the Norman Conquest.
 In the sixteenth century, Henry FitzAlan, 19th Earl of Arundel built wharves at Ford, and improved the river channel below there, so that the town became a port.
 Over the 30 years from 1544, he also improved the river as far upstream as Pallingham Quay.
 Although the work involved a number of flash locks, which were not very successful, no tolls were charged for its use, and vessels of around 15 tons were used to carry timber.
 Attempts to make the river navigable up to Newbridge in the early sixteenth century were not successful.

-An Act of Parliament was obtained in 1732, the main emphasis of which was the improvement of "the harbour of Littlehampton, called Arundel Port", but improvements to the first 5.75 mi of the river, from the sea to Arundel, were also authorised.
+An act of Parliament, the Littlehampton Harbour Act 1732 (6 Geo.
+2. c.
+12), was obtained, the main emphasis of which was the improvement of "the harbour of Littlehampton, called Arundel Port", but improvements to the first 5.75 mi of the river, from the sea to Arundel, were also authorised.
 Commissioners were appointed, with powers to erect piers and to cut a new channel to the sea through a sand bar.
-The Act allowed them to charge tolls for use of the facilities, and once the initial costs had been repaid, one half of the tolls were to be used to maintain the harbour and the river channel up to Arundel.
+The act allowed them to charge tolls for use of the facilities, and once the initial costs had been repaid, one half of the tolls were to be used to maintain the harbour and the river channel up to Arundel.
 Although most ships were of 30 or 40 tons, ships of up to 100 tons could reach Arundel as a result of the work, and trade improved.